j3oe/j3oe.github.io/README.md

 # Information

-I’m the sole creator of this project every line of code every idea all built independently.
-If you have suggestions, feedback, or just want to say hi, I’d genuinely appreciate hearing from you.
-Feel free to reach out via email!
+I’m the sole creator of this project every line of code, every idea, all built independently.
+If you have suggestions, feedback or just want to say hi I’d genuinely appreciate hearing from you.

 **Email:** [j0seph@outlook.it](mailto:j0seph@outlook.it)